Frequently Asked Questions

 How long will therapy take?

-My job is to help you achieve the goals you have.
+Your therapist's job is to help you achieve the goals you have.
 As we work together, we clarify what you are working towards and gauge your progress.
 When you are satisfied with the changes you've made, we're done.

 How will I know I'm done with therapy?